Not a Goodbye

 I say it is not goodbye because the storybooks will still be printed every year for new readers (and there will be a Mateo Devotional for children, also illustrated by Beth, to be launched this year as well).
 It is more of a pause, a pregnant one, for an author, who had incessantly sought for the next challenge, the next surprise, and the next conflict to impart values among young readers through "Oh, Mateo!"

-I will forever be connected to all these young boys and girls (many may now be grown), and their parents or teachers, who found a friend in Mateo.
-It is my prayer that the lessons they discovered, and learned from, have become a part of their daily lives.
+I will forever be connected to all these young boys and girls (many may now be adults), and their parents or teachers, who found a friend in Mateo.
+It is my wish that the lessons they discovered, and learned from, have become a part of their daily lives.
 I am grateful to those who followed Mateo's adventures through the years—since the stand-alone “The Magic of Apo Mayor,” which began the series in 2001.

 I have the deepest affection for all the schoolchildren who chose Mateo as one of their 25 most-loved Filipino storybook characters in a survey by the Philippine Board on Books for Young People (PBBY) a few years back.
 I am indebted to all the unnamed behind-the-scenes Hiyas cast of characters: editors, back-up editors, book designers, typesetters, printers, translators, puppeteers, storytellers, and booksellers, who all played roles bigger than mine backstage.